 The Warrior Diet: With this IF technique you’ll be fasting for roughly 20 hours a day and will eat one large meal at night.

 12:12 Method: This might be the best IF programming for newbies to get used to fasting for set periods of time.
-The name describes exactly what it is, you can eat during a 12 hour period then fast for the other 12 hours.
-If you get used to the 12:12 then you might want to gradually step up to the 14:10 where you’ll decrease your feeding by two hours and increase the fast by the same amount.
+The name describes exactly what it is, you can eat during a 12-hour period and then fast for the other 12 hours.
+If you get used to the 12:12, then you might want to gradually step up to the 14:10, where you’ll decrease your feeding by two hours and increase the fast by the same amount.

 5:2 Diet: This isn’t technically a fasting protocol as there aren’t any set fasting time frames.
 With this one you will eat a regular diet for 5 days a week then drastically reduce your caloric intake for 2 days, only eating 1/5th of the normal amount.